GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 `HdyWindowHandle` has been removed, use [class@Gtk.WindowHandle] instead.

+### Adapt to [class@Adw.ActionRow] API Changes

+The "use-underline" property and its accessors have been removed.
+Use [property@Adw.PreferencesRow:use-underline] and its accessors instead.

 ### Adapt to [class@Adw.Clamp] API Changes

 `HdyClamp` previously had `.small`, `.medium` or `.large` style classes